-Beautiful collections of Art Nouveau, Art Deco, and Functionalism, including works from the Berlin Secession, are housed in the museum.
+Beautiful collections of Art Nouveau, Art Deco, and Functionalism, including works from the Berlin Secession, are housed here.
 Permanent exhibitions in this museum are in constant change.
-This helps the museum present its extensive collection to the public.

-In addition, the Bröhan Museum hosts several events and educational programs.
-Conference meetings, for example, are held here, dance performances, concerts, etc. The museum is named after Karl H. Bröhan, who was a salesman and privately owned a dental wholesale business.
+In addition, the Bröhan Museum hosts several events and educational programs throughout the year.
+Conference meetings, for example, are held here, dance performances, and concerts.

 See Related: Public German Holidays

-The Museum of Decorative Arts, also known as the Kunstgewerbemuseum, is a museum exhibiting decorative arts in various forms.
-Decorative arts refer to crafts, sculptures, or any other form of artwork patterned very intricately and yet very useful for other purposes.
+The Museum of Decorative Arts, also known as the Kunstgewerbemuseum, exhibits decorative arts such as crafts, sculptures, or any other form of artwork patterned very intricately and yet very useful for other purposes.

+Here you can view ceramic art, furniture, metalwork, and textile art.
 The Kunstgewerbemuseum showcases decorative arts of European origin dating from all post-classical periods of art history.
-These include enamel items, silver items, glass, gold, porcelain, etc.
+These include enamel items, silver items, glass, gold, and porcelain.